jachamberlain86/jachamberlain86/README.md

 Senior Web Developer at [Cala](https://github.com/eatcala), building mobile apps, in-house platforms, and a new backend.
 [Codeworks](https://github.com/codeworks) alumni.
 Creative Director, copywriter, and team lead in a past life.

+Recent projects have been closed source, but I have permission to show code on request.

 ### Languages and Tools I'm currently using...